-Hypersensitive to Clindamycin or lincomycin or to any component of the formula-tion.
+Clindamycin is contraindicated in patients previously found to be sensitive to clindamycin or lincomycin or to any component of the formulation.

-Special Warning and Precautions for Use
+4.4.
+Special warnings and precautions for use

-Severe hypersensitivity reactions for Use reaction with eosinophilia and systemic symptoms (DRESS), Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), and acute generalized exanthe-matous pustulosis (AGEP) have been reported in patients receiving clindamycin therapy.
-If a hypersensitivity or severe skin reaction occurs, clindamycin should be discontinued and appropriate therapy should be initiated.
-Clindamycin Hydrochloride should be given carefully to patients with gastrointestinal disturbance history, especially colitis and in atopic patients. - As is the case for almost all antibiotic therapy, clindamycin therapy has been associated with severe colitis, which may end fatally.
+Severe hypersensitivity reactions, including severe skin reactions such as drug reaction with eosinophilia and systemic symptoms (DRESS), Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), and acute generalized exanthematous pustulosis (AGEP) have been reported in patients receiving clindamycin therapy.
+If a hypersensitivity or severe skin reaction occurs, clindamycin should be discontinued and appropriate therapy should be initiated (see Section 4.3 Contraindications and Section 4.8 Undesirable effects).

+The clindamycin phosphate injectable formulation contains benzyl alcohol.
+The preservative benzyl alcohol has been associated with serious adverse events, including the "gasping syndrome", and death in pediatric patients.
+Although normal therapeutic doses of this product ordinarily deliver amounts of benzyl alcohol that are substantially lower than those reported in association with the "gasping syndrome", the minimum amount of benzyl alcohol at which toxicity may occur is not known.
+The risk of benzyl alcohol toxicity depends on the quantity administered and the liver and kidneys' capacity to detoxify the chemical.
+Premature and low birth weight infants may be more likely to develop toxicity.

+As is the case for almost all antibiotic therapy, clindamycin therapy has been associated with severe colitis, which may end fatally.

 The clinical spectrum varies from mild, watery diarrhea to severe, persistent diarrhea, leukocytosis, fever, severe abdominal cramps which may be associated with the passage of blood and mucus which, if allowed to progress, may produce peritonitis, shock and toxic megacolon.

 The diagnosis of antibiotic-associated colitis is usually made by the recognition of the clinical symptoms.
 It can be substantiated by endoscopic demonstration of pseudomembranous colitis and may be further confirmed by culture of the stool for Clostridium difficile on selective media and assay of the stool specimen for the toxin(s) of C. difficile.

 Onset of antibiotic-associated colitis has occurred during the administration or even two or three weeks following administration of the antibiotic.
 The disease is likely to take a more severe course in older patients or in patients who are debilitated.
 In case of occurrence of mild antibiotic-associated colitis, discontinuance of clindamycin is recommended.
 Treatment with cholestyramine and colestipol resins is recommended as these products have been shown to bind the toxin in vitro.
 The suggested dose of colestipol is 5 g three times daily, and the suggested dose of cholestyramine is 4 g three times daily.
-When severe antibiotic-associated colitis occurs, this has to be treated with appropriate fluid, electrolyte and protein
+When severe antibiotic-associated colitis occurs, this has to be treated with appropriate fluid, electrolyte and protein supplementation.

 Studies have also indicated that a toxin(s) produced by Clostridia (especially C. difficile) is (are) the principal direct cause of antibiotic-associated colitis.
 These studies also indicated that this toxigenic Clostridium is usually sensitive in vitro to vancomycin.
 When 125 to 500 mg vancomycin 4 times daily is administered, there is a rapid observed disappearance of the toxin from fecal samples and a coincident clinical recovery from the diarrhea.

 In rare cases colitis may reoccur after cessation of vancomycin treatment.
 Cholestyramine or colestipol resins bind to vancomycin in vitro.
 If both a resin and vancomycin are to be administered concurrently, it may be advisable to separate the time of administration of each drug.

 As an alternative therapy oral bacitracin 25,000 units q.i.d. for 7-10 days could be considered.
 Drugs which cause bowel stasis should be avoided.
-C. difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including clindamycin, and may range in severity from mild diarrhea to fatal colitis.
-Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.